hussainweb/README/README.md

 *This is my personal README.
 My MANAGER readme is in a separate document for [quicker access](https://hussainweb.github.io/MANAGER-README/).
 As I am a person just like you (you're not a bot, right?), it would help to read this first before reading more about my management style.*

-Hi, I am [**Hussain**](https://www.linkedin.com/in/hussainweb/), an [**Engineering Manager**](https://hussainweb.github.io/MANAGER-README/) at [Axelerant](https://www.axelerant.com/) who is learning the ropes of working more and more with people rather than machines.
+Hi, I am [**Hussain**](https://www.linkedin.com/in/hussainweb/), a [**Service Area Lead**](https://hussainweb.github.io/MANAGER-README/) at [Axelerant](https://www.axelerant.com/) who is learning the ropes of working more and more with people and teams rather than machines.
 I am an introvert pushing myself towards extroversion by speaking at conferences, organising meetups, and pushing myself to introduce myself to others at meetups and conferences.
 I have worked with a variety of technologies and spent a significant portion of my career on Drupal project and Drupal community along with the wider PHP ecosystem and technology in general.

 I stress on learning fundamentals and theory but balanced with a healthy dose of pragmatism.
 I care about you as a person first and firmly believe that your well being comes before any work or cause.
 I try to be nice but not at the expense of being honest.
 I believe in giving feedback that needs to be heard rather than that which needs to be said.
 I think it is more important to be kind rather than being right.
 I describe more about [my management style in a different README](https://hussainweb.github.io/MANAGER-README/).